gsauthof/co2mon2pg/README.md

 - [Reverse-Engineering a low-cost USB CO₂ monitor][3] (hackaday.io, 2015), entertaining reverse engineering journey of the release 1 device, including Wiresharking the USB traffic and transcribing the descrambling code with IDA
 - [CO2MeterHacking][4] (revspace.nl, 2014-2018), reverse engineering documentation
 of a similar device that exposes the payload over a RJ45 serial port (without obfuscation)
-- [dmage/co2mon][5] - C program that reads from relase 1 and 2 devices, uses hidapi library, packaged by Fedora
+- [dmage/co2mon][5] - C program that reads from release 1 and 2 devices, uses hidapi library, packaged by Fedora
 - [JsBergbau/TFACO2AirCO2ntrol_CO2Meter][6] - Python 3 script based on the hackaday findings, supports release 1 and 2 devices.
 A release 2 device is assumed when the checksum is valid, before applying descrambling.
 It directly accesses a hidraw device without using the hidapi library.
 - [vshmoylov/libholtekco2][7] - C program that supports only release 1 devices, also uses hidapi library, looks like it also runs under Windows, but comes without any makefile
 - [heinemml/CO2Meter][8] - Python 2/3 script, supports release 1 and 2 devices, detects release 2 by checking the position of the `0xd` sentinel, also uses a hidraw device, instead of using the hidapi Python package